DinoChiesa/Apigee-Edge-OIDC-Demonstration/README.md

 If you want to demonstrate only token or code issuance (including JWT issuance) via OIDC, then you need only the core and session proxies.
 This demonstration does not illustrate the userinfo or discovery pieces of OIDC.

+# Bugs

+* The JWT construction does not use the built-in policies.